mattjstrauss/Wordpress-Build/public/content/plugins/wp-smushit/readme.txt

 “I had no idea that my page load time was being dragged down by the images.
 The plugin nearly halved the time it took.” - <a href="http://profiles.wordpress.org/karlcw">karlcw</a>

 ★★★★★ <br>
-“I optimize my photos in Photoshop, but Smush makes it so easy – it does it automatically.
+“I optimise my photos in Photoshop, but Smush makes it so easy – it does it automatically.
 I can just sit back and enjoy the speed.” - <a href="https://profiles.wordpress.org/helen432">helen432</a>

+★★★★★ <br>
+“Smush helped reduce the total files size on my site and increased browsing speed.
+Well done guys!” - <a href="https://wordpress.org/support/users/pdci/">pdci</a>

-<strong>What about Multisite?</strong> WP Smush can be used to optimize all the images across your entire network!
+<strong>What about Multisite?</strong> Smush can be used to optimize all the images across your entire network!
 Use global settings or configure each site individually.

-WP Smush is super easy to use – no confusing compression software settings!
+Smush is super easy to use – no confusing compression software settings!
 Smush images in your library one at a time or bulk smush up to 50 images at a time.
 Plus, configure auto-smush to asyncronously scale and compress some or all of your images as they are being uploaded – it's incredibly fast.

 The faster your site loads, the more Google, Bing, Yahoo and other search engines will like it.
 Your site will load faster and rank higher.

 <blockquote>
-<h4>Features available in WP Smush include:</h4>
+<h4>Features available in Smush include:</h4>
 <br>
 <ul>
   <li>Optimize your images using advanced lossless compression techniques.</li>